 In April 2020, circa 100 property search companies served proceedings on all the Water and Sewerage Undertakers ("WASCs") in England and Wales, including Anglian Water Services Limited ("Anglian Water"), seeking damages on the basis that information which the search companies had requested should have been provided free of charge or for a nominal fee pursuant to the Environmental Information Regulations ("EIR").
-In common with its co-defendants, Anglian Water has filed a robust defence.
-A first stage trial took place during November and December 2023 during which the court heard arguments focussing on the extent to which the information requested by the Claimants fell within the scope of the EIR.
+In common with its co-defendants, Anglian Water has filed a robust defense.
+A first stage trial took place during November and December 2023 during which the court heard arguments focusing on the extent to which the information requested by the Claimants fell within the scope of the EIR.
 The court also heard evidence regarding the extent to which the information was made available.
-Judgment is still awaited.
-This is an industry-wide issue and at this stage the Directors consider, based on current legal advice, that the claim is unlikely to succeed and, in any event, would not to be material to the financial standing of the Company.
+At this stage the Directors consider, based on the judgement received in relation to the first stage trial and legal advice received, that the claim is unlikely to succeed and, in any event, would not to be material to the financial standing of the Company.

 Ofwat and the Environment Agency ("EA") launched industry-wide investigations in 2021 into compliance with conditions of environmental permits.
-Ofwat's focus is potential non-compliance with legislation and with licence conditions (referred to as the Flow to Full Treatment investigation).
+Ofwat's focus is potential non-compliance with legislation and with license conditions (referred to as the Flow to Full Treatment investigation).
 In December 2023, Ofwat issued a press release explaining that it had notified Northumbrian Water, Thames Water and Yorkshire Water of its provisional findings in light of the evidence that had been gathered and that it was continuing to progress three further wastewater enforcement cases opened as part of its investigation (including the case against Anglian Water).
 The EA's investigation (referred to as Operation Standard) is also ongoing.
 The Company has provided comprehensive information to both regulators and continues to engage positively with them.